By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 People will try to fool themselves.
 You know that drinking a tall can or 40-ounce beer is not one standard drink.
 Right?
 Neither is drinking 151 (a beverage with 75 ½ % alcohol.)

 Alcohol content can vary from state to state or country to country.
 Outside the U. S., tell me the alcohol content of beers is higher.
-Pouring more beverage in a glass does not let you count it as one standard drink either.
+Pouring more of a beverage in a glass does not let you count it as one standard drink either.

 The amount of alcohol it takes to make one person’s blood alcohol content reach .08 or .10 may vary.
 Some tell me it’s not fair that others can drink a lot and not get arrested for driving drunk and they ended up in jail after only a few.
 Why this happens is a subject for another blog post.